The K1 Association is run by a committee of keen and friendly K1 Sailors. Find out who they are and what they do below.

 The chairman of the class association ensures promotion of the class to the public with a view to - Growing the membership, Maintaining the strong profile of the class in the sailing press and working to maintain residual boat values/ prices.
 He also ensures that members are informed about the Association's activities and promotes changes to the class rules that he feels will benefit the current members and help to secure the future of the class.

 The chairman organises the requisite General Meetings and ensures that the Association complies with any legal requirements to which it is subject (Auditing, Data Protection etc).

-At the moment the roles of Class Secretary, membership secretary and the Treasurer are fulfilled by the same person.
+The Class Secretary, membership secretary and the Treasurer are fulfilled by the same person.
 The Secretary is responsible for taking and publishing the minutes of all meetings, communicating all committee decisions to the membership and keeping the membership informed of all developments where applicable.

 The Class Secretary ensures that the committee are appraised of what they are obliged to comply with and that the constitution is adhered to.
 He will communicate with external suppliers on behalf of the class and manage incoming and outgoing enquiries.

-Open Meetings and Results Secretary
+Open Meetings and Results Secretary and Webmaster

 The Open Meetings and Results Secretary takes care of organising the events calendar, facilitating the events, and most importantly, collating the results from each event, and provide scores for the series.

 The Open Meetings and Results Secretary co ordinates the logistical details for each event, and get them published on the web site, so everyone knows what the plans for each event are.

 The Open Meetings and Results Secretary will also provide a liaison between the local event organiser and the committee, and do their best to get a news article written, giving the flavour of the event, which is much more important than the bare results.